 I created this guide to discuss everything you need to know about Etsy ads.
 I’ll give you valuable information to help you decide whether Etsy ads are for you and how to maximize them.

-As an Etsy seller, you can run two types of ads: 1) Onsite ads and 2) offsite ads.
+As an Etsy seller, you can run two types of ads.
 I will discuss both.

 Onsite ads promote your shop and listings on the Etsy website and mobile app.

-You can tell a listing’s an ad by the “Ad by [ShopName]” tag at the bottom of the listing.
+You can tell a listing is an ad by the “Ad by [ShopName]” tag at the bottom.

 Etsy sellers pay for onsite ads to reach shoppers already browsing on Etsy.